F0610 F610: Respond appropriately to all alleged violations.

 The penalty, as released by CMS, applies to the entire inspection this citation is part of, covering all citations and f-tags issued, not just this specific f-tag.
 For the complete original report, please refer to the 'Details' section.

-Failure to Thoroughly Investigate Misappropriation of Resident Funds
+Failure to Timely Investigate Insulin Misappropriation Allegations

 F0610 F610: Respond appropriately to all alleged violations.